Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Materials and Methods

 \section{Materials and Methods}

-Two vials and two phantoms were prepared and measured at UZ Leuven, similarly to an earlier calibration effort for \tb \, \cite{NMES}, before being shipped for measurement at seven other Belgian hospitals, including AZ Delta, AZ Groeninge, AZORG Aalst, CHU de Liege, Cliniques Universitaires Saint-Luc, Institut Jules Bordet and UZ Gent.
+Two vials and two phantoms were prepared with traceable \lu \, activities at UZ Leuven, similarly to an earlier calibration effort for \tb \, \cite{NMES}, before being shipped for measurement at seven other Belgian hospitals, including AZ Delta, AZ Groeninge, AZORG Aalst, CHU de Liege, Cliniques Universitaires Saint-Luc, Institut Jules Bordet and UZ Gent.
 Participating sites were selected to provide a representative sample of the most common SPECT/CT scanners, including 3D CZT systems.
 Furthermore, eligible centres were required to routinely perform \lu-therapies with post-therapy SPECT imaging.
+The vials were used to evaluate the RNCs each site, and phantom experiments were used to evaluate SPECT quantification, sensitivity and image quality.
+Measurements were performed using existing clinical protocols as well as standardized protocols to assess both the current clinical situation and the impact of protocol standardization.
 Because of the half-life of \lu, the measurement itinerary was constrained to a two-week window, allowing two days per site to perform the requested measurements.